jamiekimyu/interactive_faces/Protocol.md

 ## LCD Display
 Write what the server want on the LCD to the serial port.
 The Arduino code will handle everything.

+## Motor Control

+#Client
+The client should be able to receive and display logs from the server.
+After receiving access request from the server, the client can choose authorize or not.
+The client can also command the server to take a picture using the camera.